kanasubs/namban/README.md

 ### Shortcomings

-When the target conversion script is hepburn, and [は へ を] are used as particles, they will be converted to [ha he wo], instead of the expected [wa e o].
+When the target conversion script is hebon, and [は へ を] are used as particles, they will be converted to [ha he wo], instead of the expected [wa e o].
 Romaji long vowel "ō" or "ô" conversion to おお/oo when applicable is not supported.
 Default are おう/ou, as this is the most common case.